-Mozambique’s president to speak to nation about cyclone
+1st cholera cases confirmed in Mozambique’s cyclone-hit city

 “The scale of extreme damage will likely lead to a dramatic increase of waterborne diseases, skin infections, respiratory tract infections and malaria in the coming days and weeks,” said Gert Verdonck, the group’s emergency coordinator in Beira.

-Hurried efforts continued to restore running water to Beira and its some 500,000 residents.
+Hurried efforts continued to restore running water to Beira.
 The United Nations children’s agency said parts of the city’s water supply system were working again, with “water running in 60 percent of the pipes.”
 The government also was operating water trucks.

-Relief operations continued to explore ways to deliver aid to the city that has become the hub of humanitarian efforts but remains largely reachable only by air and sea.
+Relief operations continued to explore ways to deliver aid to the city that remains largely reachable only by air and sea.
 More challenging was reaching rural communities, some of them still without contact with the outside world.

 More humanitarian actors arrived as the United Nations urges the international community to fund a $282 million emergency appeal for the next three months.